 - Very Good (VG) - When a record is deemed Very Good, the types of problems in VG+ records are usually present, along with others.
 You may hear some audible evidence of scratching, but the record will not skip.
 The cover and label will likely show more signs of use, and perhaps some nondescript writing or a prior owner's name scribbled somewhere.
 Again, many records fall into this category, and they sell for about 25 percent of what a Mint example would be worth.
 Brush up on your haggling skills to get the best prices.

 - Good (G) and Good Plus (G+) - These records will still be playable and not skip, but there may be more audible snaps, crackles, and pops present when doing so.
 Seams may be split on covers and spines crushed, according to Thompson.
 They will be worth even less than Very Good examples.
 Unless the disc is something you've been seeking for eons, save your money for a better buy.

 - Poor (P) and Fair (F) - These examples will be unplayable without skips and have other major problems like excessive warping (beware of LPs being displayed outside at garage sales) cracks, tattered covers or ripped labels.
-It's usually best not to purchased these types of records, but if you must, don't pay more than 5 percent of the Mint value.
+It's usually best not to purchase these types of records, but if you must, don't pay more than 5 percent of the Mint value.

 - What About Autographed Records?
 It is important to keep in mind that if an album cover is autographed by a popular singer or musician, all this grading goes out the window.
 If the signature is marketable, then it doesn't matter where the grade of the record happens to fall because this is now celebrity memorabilia instead of a random LP.
 This is especially true for a name like The Beatles or Michael Jackson, whereas someone would be buying the autograph rather than the record itself.